bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/005-git-configuration.md

 git config --global init.defaultBranch main
 ```

-Finally once you are done with all changes, you can check your current Git configurtion with the following command:
+Finally, once you are done with all changes, you can check your current Git configuration with the following command:

 ```
 git config --list